Signals Defense Films vs Other RF Films

 In this post, we are taking one of our most frequently asked questions and lending some clarification and guidance on some of the key considerations when designing and constructing a secure space that requires RF and IR shielding on the windows.
+We will look at Signals Defense proprietary RF window film versus other clear RF films that can be purchased through online retailers.

 “What’s the difference between the Signals Defense RF/IR window films, and other ‘clear’ RF window films?”

-Not all shielding films are created equal — and when consistent and high RF attenuation across a broad frequency range is required, you need to be aware of the differences.
+Not all clear shielding films are created equal — and when consistent and high RF attenuation across a broad frequency range is required, you need to be aware of the differences.
 This is especially true in government sponsored construction, where performance can be very strict, and certain standards must be met to gain accreditation.

 Verify Data was Obtained Using the ASTM F3057 Test Method